top of page

 The Gathering of the Saints

-We believe the regular gathering of believers is essential to the life of the Church.
+We believe the regular in person gathering of believers is essential to the life of the Church.
 In gathering, the whole family of God—adults, youth, and children—worships together through teaching, prayer, fellowship, and the breaking of bread, both in meals and in the Lord’s Supper.
 Gathering is a testimony of our unity in Christ and must not be neglected.
 Acts 2:42 47; Hebrews 10:24–25; 1 Corinthians 11:23–26.

 Politics & Exiles